Bob Baker (boxer): Amateur career

-Baker had an impressive amateur career.
-He only lost one amateur fight and won the 1949 Intercity Golden Gloves championship in the heavyweight division.
+In Baker's amateur career he only lost one fight and won the 1949 Intercity Golden Gloves championship in the heavyweight division.

 Professionals

 He started his professional career with twenty-six consecutive wins.
 However, his winning streak came to an end when he was defeated by another leading contender, Clarence Henry, in 1954.
 In his previous fight, only days before, he drew with bulky Kid Riviera.
 He also lost to Bob Satterfield, Archie Moore and other contenders during this era.
 After his defeat to Archie Moore in 1954, he never lost by a knockout again.
 There was talk of Baker facing heavyweight champion Rocky Marciano in early 1956.
 However, even though Baker defeated Nino Valdez on December 7, 1955, the championship bout never materialized.
 The bout against Valdez was a rematch of a bout fought in May 1953 and both were won by Baker by unanimous decisions.

 Before losing a split decision to Tommy "Hurricane" Jackson on February 3, 1956, Baker won thirteen straight bouts and was ranked as a top contender for Marciano's heavyweight title.
 After defeating another leading contender, John Holman, in Miami Beach Auditorium, Florida, on May 9, 1956, he lost a rematch with Jackson on September 26, 1956.
 Again it was a split decision.
 A majority of the ringside press felt Baker won, although the Associated Press scored it for Jackson.

-After 1957, his fighting skills diminished, although Baker defeated George Chuvalo, a future Canadian champion and multiple world heavyweight title contender in the 1960s and 1970s, by unanimous decision, on September 9, 1957 in Canada.
+After 1957, his fighting skills diminished, although Baker defeated George Chuvalo, a future Canadian champion and multiple world heavyweight title contender in the 1960s and 1970s, by unanimous decision, on September 9, 1957, in Canada.

 Personal life

 Baker served in the Navy prior to becoming a boxer.
-He was an only child and had only one child himself, Robert Baker, Jr.
+He was an only child and had only one child himself, Robert Baker Jr.

 After his boxing career, Baker was a foreman for a PennDOT road crew in Penn Hills in the 1980s.
 He was well regarded for his honesty, humility and fair treatment of his crew.
 He never spoke of his fame or accomplishments.